DengYiping/codebase-ai-prompt-generator/README.md

 # Show version information
 codebase-prompt --version

+# Ignore .gitignore files (both local and global)
+codebase-prompt --no-gitignore

 # Combine options
 codebase-prompt /path/to/repository --exclude "node_modules" "*.pyc" --include "*.py" "*.js" --output prompt.md
 ```

+## .gitignore Support

+By default, the tool respects both:
+- The repository's local `.gitignore` file
+- The user's global gitignore file (found via `git config --global --get core.excludesfile`)

+Files matching any pattern in these files will be excluded from the output.
+To disable this feature, use the `--no-gitignore` flag.

 ## Example Output